 OLD TOWN PUB

 This two-story bar is housed in one of the cutest medieval buildings in Kotor.
 Great spot to stop for a drink at night, and listen to live music.

-Daytrip to Perast to visit St. George's Island.
+Daytrip to Perast, and a visit St. George’s Island.